Estafet-LTD/StackinaBox/OCP/pilot-2-setup.md

 NAT connection (for internet)

 Host only connection (for local access)

+NB may need to run dhclient on start up tp force lease of (static) ip address

 ### Set up